harness/developer-hub/docs/platform/pipelines/failure-handling/define-a-failure-strategy-on-stages-and-steps.md

 |**Mark As Failure**|Harness marks the step as **Failed**.|Harness marks the step group as **Failed**.|Harness marks the stage as **Failed** and executes the next stage.|

 :::info note
-**Mark As Failure** as a FailureStrategy marks the stage/stepGroup/step as failed and moves the execution to next step/stage according to when conditions applied on the next step/stage.
+**Mark As Failure** as a Failure Strategy marks the stage/stepGroup/step as failed and moves the execution to next step/stage according to when conditions applied on the next step/stage.
 :::

 #### Manual interventions